 Possessed Possessed Handmaiden Tell and Matthew in Senanque

 Below: Matthew or a stand-in showed up at Senanque.
 It's the end shot of Handmaiden.
 Matthew and Tell are free to go.

 While watching this scene, at this all the penny's fall...the horse Matthew rode on at the end scene of Handmaiden is the horse Tell enters Senanque in Possessed. :)

 They filmed 1 shot in the fields of Senanque and also here.
 Scene: Gessler is about to hang 3 innocent people.

 This field lies higher than Senanque.
 The field is finally found by mr. Petit, it has hardly landmarks but he succeeded.

 Found and drawn by C. Petit.

-The field is probably in this circle, not just a walk from Senanque, like they made it look like.
+The field is probably in this circle, not a distance for walking (from Senanque, like they make you believe).

 1986 2015 1986

 The Maria statue looks the same but seems to have nowadays a luminous coating or something.
 It almost glows!